segullshairbutt/islamopedia/README.md

     4. Document crafting
 8. A list of books which are on the track coming ahead
     1. Books of Fiqh
         1. Ahl-e-Sunah Fiqhs
             1. Fiqha Hanfi
             2. Fiqha Maliki
             3. Fiqha Shafie
             4. Fiqa Hambali
         2. Ahl-e-Tasheeh Fiqh
-        1. Fiqha Jaffria
+            1. Fiqha Jafferia
     2. Biographies
       1. Ahl-e-Bait S.A
       2. Ummahat-ul-Momineen R.A